DominikPeters/hpmor.info/README.md

 The example above contains a link to `https://hpmor.info/chapter/119/#19126`, which points to a specific paragraph (number `19126`).
 You can find links to paragraphs on hpmor.info by checking the gray "anchor" links to the left of each paragraph.
 Use `class="link-hpmor"` for links to hpmor.info and `class="link-reddit"` for links to Reddit, and no class for links to other sites.

 **Note types**.
+Currently, there are three types of notes:
+- Normal notes have `- type: original`.
+- To point out a location where a note would be useful, one can use `- type: note_needed`.
+The other fields are the same as for `original` notes, but the `text` should contain a short description of why a note is needed.
-Normal notes should have `- type: original`.
-There are also `- type: reddit` notes which copies of Reddit comments.
-There is a little web tool for fetching a reddit comment and turning it into YAML format: https://hpmor.info/reddit-fetch/
+- There are also `- type: reddit` notes which copies of Reddit comments.

+Here is a little web tool for fetching a reddit comment and turning it into YAML format: https://hpmor.info/reddit-fetch/

 Example of the YAML format for reddit notes: